 Seasoning has looked at the shape-shifting nature of the folk process, the blurs and echoes of folk and vernacular arts in what we do today.

 The Human Organs have taken to the streets and the woods with our elbow-driven techno.

 Elsewhere here's a shot at linking the pantheist pastoral side of english psychedelia with the romanticism of composers Ralph Vaughn Williams and George Butterworth.
-Artists looking beyond the territory of rock n roll and European classicism to folk tunes, songs, nursery rhymes and seeing parallell worlds moving at different speeds, unaware of each other.
+Artists looking beyond the territory of rock n roll and European classicism to folk tunes, songs, nursery rhymes and seeing paralell worlds moving at different speeds, unaware of each other.
 Recorded on Armistice Day.

 " To Every Thing" is a patchwork of sounds and images from the year, a lens and a mic largely pointed away from the action to quiet spots and, again, to worlds unaware of each other and moving at different speeds.
+See Video page.